pmazumda/cloud-native/rke-terraform/terraform-rancher.md

 Refer: https://docs.ranchermanager.rancher.io/pages-for-subheaders/install-upgrade-on-a-kubernetes-cluster

 Alternatively, we  have prepared a terraform file which can be also used to setup  the infrastructure.
-All of the above steps will be performed using terraform,terraform will install the RKE cluster.
+All of the above steps will be performed using terraform.

 First, you want to make sure that you have the Terraform CLI installed on your machine and prepare the VM's/ machines where you are gonna bring up your cluster.
-You can find the documentation on the Terraform docs.https://learn.hashicorp.com/tutorials/terraform/in
+You can find the documentation on the [Terraform docs](https://learn.hashicorp.com/tutorials/terraform/in)

 ## Creating RKE cluster using Terraform and deploy Rancher into it.